abdollahihossein/1-RocketElevatorsDigitalPresence/README.md

 # RocketElevatorsDigitalPresence
-This is my project for the first 2 weeks of Codeboxx!
+This is the project for the first 2 weeks in Codeboxx.